deepmodeling/dpgen2/docs/input.md

 - `list[str]`: The strings provides the path to the configuration files.
 - `dict`: Automatic alloy configuration generator.
 See [the detailed doc](alloy_configs) of the allowed keys.

 The `"stages"` defines the exploration stages.
 It is of type `list[list[dict]]`.
 The outer `list` enumerate the exploration stages, the inner list enumerate the task groups of the stage.
 Each `dict` defines a stage.
-See [the full documentation of the target group](task_group_configs) for writting task groups.
+See [the full documentation of the task group](task_group_configs) for writting task groups.

 `"n_sample"` tells the number of confgiruations randomly sampled from the set picked by `"conf_idx"` from `configurations` for each exploration task.
 All configurations has the equal possibility to be sampled.
 The default value of `"n_sample"` is `null`, in this case all picked configurations are sampled.
 In the example, we have 3 samples for stage 0 task group 0 and 2 thermodynamic states (NVT, T=50 and 100K), then the task group has 3x2=6 NVT DPMD tasks.